 - Verified official transcripts

-Alternatively, completed applications can be printed off and dropped into:
+Alternatively completed applications can be emailed to firstname.lastname@example.org or dropped into:

 Related study options